balOS/quartz/content/C- Many products are simply specialized interfaces on top of Excel.md

 ---
-title: "C- Many products are simply specialized interfaces on top of Excel"
+title: C- Many products are simply specialized interfaces on top of Excel
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---

 Authored By::